-The majority of design tasks in Maya (including creating, modifying, and animating 3D models) is only able to utilize a single CPU core which makes a high frequency CPU - regardless of the core count - an ideal choice for these tasks.
+The majority of design tasks in Maya (including creating, modifying, and animating 3D models) are only able to utilize a single CPU core - which makes a high frequency CPU, regardless of the core count, an ideal choice for these tasks.
 Because of this, our Design & Animation workstation comes with an Intel Core i7 8700K CPU capable of speeds of up to 4.7GHz.

 However, many types of rendering engines - like Arnold, which is included with newer versions of Maya, as well as Mental Ray, V-Ray, Keyshot, and many other CPU-based rendering engines) are highly efficient at utilizing a high number of cores.
-In fact, most of these engines are nearly perfect which makes a CPU with twice the number of cores almost exactly twice as fast.
+In fact, most of these engines are nearly perfect which makes a CPU with twice the number of cores almost twice as fast.
 That is what our second recommended system is built for, as its name implies: Rendering Optimized.

 When creating, editing, and animating models in Maya, the video card is a large part of how many frames per second (FPS) the viewport is able to display the model at.
 A higher FPS will result in a smoother and overall better experience when rotating, zooming, or panning around the model you are working on.
 In general, 30 FPS is considered a minimum acceptable framerate, while 60 FPS is ideal.